aackerman/aaronackerman.com/_posts/2015-02-02-pull-request-review.md

 ## Humility

-Code review is about technical feedback and constructive criticism.
-It *should not* be personal, hopefully it's not about style.
+Code review is about technical feedback and constructive criticism, does it work, can you understand it today, will the changes be easy to understand tomorrow.

 ## Things to avoid in pull requests

+These are simply my personal preferences, I like to stick to taking care of business.

 * +1's
 * Joke responses to feedback
+* Joke comments on changes
 * Ignoring feedback
 * Ignoring tests
 * Destructive criticism